KempnerInstitute/nodelens/METRICS_REFACTORING_SUMMARY.md

    - Added a `tests/README_TESTS.md` describing the test organization and coverage
    - Updated `REFACTORING_METRICS.md` with the current status of the refactoring

+5. **Codebase reorganization and cleanup:**
+   - Created a dedicated `benchmarks` directory for performance evaluation scripts
+   - Moved utility scripts to the `scripts` directory
+   - Moved test files to the `tests` directory
+   - Archived debug files that are no longer needed
+   - Added README files to document the purpose of each directory
+   - Created a cleanup script to remove unnecessary files from the root directory

 ## Structural Improvements

 1. **Consolidated metrics systems:**